 Modern threats such as Denial of Service Attacks, Worms, Viruses, Phishing, and Botnets underscore the need for security research in an increasingly networked and computationally reliant society.
-Unfortunately, as our understanding of these phenomenon have grown, so has the uncertainty in the computer science security research community on the appropriate ways in which to observe and address these problems.
+Unfortunately, as our understanding of these phenomenon have grown, so has the uncertainty in the computer security research community on the appropriate ways in which to observe and address these problems.

-For example, consider the area of botnet research, which centers around the detection and mitigation of large numbers of infected hosts, or bots, networked into a single distributed system, or botnet [51].
+For example, consider the area of botnet research, which centers around the detection and mitigation of large numbers of infected hosts, or bots, networked into a single distributed system, or botnet [65].
 We have recently seen a steady increase in the amount of criminal activity using botnets, and along with this has come an increase in the number of academic research and federal funding to counter the botnet threat.
 This criminal activity is compounded by the emergence of politically motivated attacks, such as those against elements of the cyber-infrastructure of Estonia.
-Responses to these threats are varied, from passive measurement and observation, to calls for the legal right to defend computer systems from attack using aggressive countermeasures [47, 59].
+Responses to these threats are varied, from passive measurement and observation, to calls for the legal right to defend computer systems from attack using aggressive countermeasures [58, 77].

-Unfortunately, the structured public discussion of an ethical framework to guide decision making about actions taken while researching and countering botnet attacks, and indeed in a broader set of computer science security research, has not kept pace.
-Existing structures for determining the ethical behavior (e.g., Institutional Review Boards (IRB), Professional Codes of Conduct) fail to provide detailed actionable guidance due to the absence of technical expertise in this specific domain and a lack community shared values [4].
-There is growing frustration expressed by researchers, program committees, and professional organizations about the limits of ethical research and who has responsibility to enforce them [4, 25].
+Unfortunately, the structured public discussion of an ethical framework to guide decision making about actions taken while researching and countering botnet attacks, and indeed in a broader set of computer security research, has not kept pace.
+As a result, we left with uncertainty and inconsistency both in how we make personal decisions and the feedback we get from peers.

+Existing structures for determining ethical behavior (e.g., Institutional Review Boards (IRB), military and intelligence rules, and Professional Codes of Conduct) fail to provide detailed actionable guidance due to many reasons: the absence of technical expertise in this specific domain; the lack of authority over the research; and/or a lack shared community values [6].
+There is growing frustration expressed by researchers, program committees, and professional organizations about the limits of ethical research and who has responsibility to enforce them [6, 31].